Menonn0228/Reflector-IOS/README.md

 * Language: Swift 5.2
 * User Interface Framework: SwiftUI
 * Supported Devices: iOS 13.0 or newer.

-### Primary Design Architecture
-**MVVM** — For those not familiar with this architecture, this is called Model View ViewModel.
-Basically, you have your Model (Data), a View (The interface), and a ViewModel for each view.
-The ViewModel classes will only contain the data from a model  that needs to be presented in that view.
-This separation allows for the Views to avoid interacting with the model data.
-The ViewModels should tell the View what to display.
-Research MVVM in SwiftUI for more information.

 ### Dependencies Used
 None for now.
 Hooray!